arielgee/Sage-Like/.misc/tasks.md

 * discovery is taking too long: http://feeds.tomercohen.com/tomercohen
 * keystrokes to feed-item read/unread toggle (context menu shortcut keys) and maybe to some other menu items?
-* same redius in feed previewing for title and body

 * apply same tab size standerd on all files.

 * try to change the mozilla Extensions feed with something that WORKS!!!